-With Illinois now moving into Phase 3, new guidelines are in place for the restoration of Illinois as businesses and industries begin to reopen.
+With Illinois now moving into Phase 4, see the new guidelines that are in place for the restoration of Illinois.

 Mayor Ronald Serpico has issued new ordinances for the Village of Melrose Park that outline procedures for the general public regarding COVID-19 protection.